Liberty Home Guard

 Always read through sample contracts (most companies post them online) to see what's covered and what exclusions apply.
 Pay special attention to waiting periods, claim steps, coverage limits and any cancellation fees.
 For example, Kendall from Seattle told us, "They will only give me a partial refund AND charge me a $75 policy cancellation fee on top of that."

 When reviewing contracts, check for water damage and freeze exclusions.
 Verify plumbing coverage is comprehensive.
-Mountain and rural customers should ensure well and septic coverage is available.
+Mountain and rural customers should ensure that well and septic coverage is available.
 Coastal properties should check for rain and moisture damage coverage.

 Local reviews are a great way to see how a company handles claims and whether technicians show up on time.
 Brandon from Edmonds said, "Water heater has been out for 2 weeks, and now won't get fixed for another week or even longer."